 As someone who loves coffee and as a digital nomad, it’s a no brainer that I tend to hang out in coffee shops a lot.
 Prior to living in Kathmandu, I considered coffee shops to be my interchangeable offices each day, but there’s always a few that become my favorites.
-In my opinion, these are the best coffee shops in Kathmandu.
+In my opinion, these are the best coffee shops in Kathmandu, Nepal.
 I’ve tried a lot of different places and these are each unique in their own way.
 Whether they have that true coffee house vibe or if they’re a modern take on a coffee shop, these have the best tasting coffee, service, and overall aesthetic.
+As an added bonus, all three of these choices use coffee beans that are grown right here in Nepal.
+This makes the coffee extra fresh and helps create jobs for locals!
+It’s a win-win.

 Kar.ma Coffee at The HUB